 Correlating to SUS using the regression equation of the Ease question

 The other alternative is to use a regression equation specifically derived from the Ease question.
 The UMUX-Lite score can be obtained using the equation: 19.2 * ((Item2 – 1) * (4 / 6) + 1) – 2.279.
+This approach has the highest predictive quality.

 Evaluating the Approaches